 - To enhance integrated care delivery – including more real-time opportunities for collaboration; direct and indirect ways to “share care” between Primary Care Pediatrics, Family Medicine and Child Mental Health, with resulting increases in individualized treatment plans and adherence.

 - To improve community-linkages; with parent advocacy groups (PPAL, NAMI), school systems, and child-serving agencies, such as child welfare (DCF), and mental health (DMH), as well as with Cambridge and Somerville Police, and specialty substance abuse (IHR)

-The E-SOC child integrated care teams will continue to rely on the three defining activities of the Collaborative Practice Model: co-location, coordination and collaboration.
-However, recognizing that each hub will have its own culture, we will work closely with clinic leadership and provider teams to identify which characteristics of our Windsor St. pilot approach are readily transportable, what may need adapting, and any new elements that would be likely to increase effectiveness and further improve outcomes.
+The E-SOC child integrated care teams relied on the three defining activities of the Collaborative Practice Model: co-location, coordination and collaboration.
+However, recognizing that each hub will have its own culture, we worked closely with clinic leadership and provider teams to identify which characteristics of our Windsor St. pilot approach were readily transportable, what needed adapting, and any new elements that were likely to increase effectiveness and further improve outcomes.

-Throughout the E-SOC implementation process and evaluation, we will maintain our focus on the overarching hypothesis, which is that earlier, and more comprehensive, integration of care for children will improve health care quality and expense outcomes throughout the lifespan.
+Throughout the E-SOC implementation process and evaluation, we maintained our focus on the overarching hypothesis, which is that earlier, and more comprehensive, integration of care for children will improve health care quality and expense outcomes throughout the lifespan.